B-SwethaSusan/Rapra_AmigoAI/RAG_README.md

 ### Prompt Engineering
 To improve response quality and reduce hallucinations:
-1. We added clear instructions to only use the provided context.
+1. I added clear instructions to only use the provided context.
-2. We set strict answer length limits.
+2. I set strict answer length limits.
-3. We required precise, one-sentence responses.
+3. I required precise, one-sentence responses.
-4. We included a fallback to "Not found in context" when confidence is low.
+4. I included a fallback to "Not found in context" when confidence is low.
-5. We iteratively tested and refined prompts to minimize verbosity and redundancy.
+5. I iteratively tested and refined prompts to minimize verbosity and redundancy.

-## Prompting Strategy

 ### Prompt Structure
 Our prompts are carefully engineered to ensure accurate and concise responses: